Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Performance of the track matching and reconstruction

 \subsection{Efficiencies}

 Efficiency is evaluated using the data obtained during the operation of the scintillation tracker and Baby MIND.
 The efficiency is defined as a ratio of the number of the matched tracks to the number of the tracks in Baby MIND.
-By definition, this efficiency is a product of the detection efficiency of the scintillation tracker and the track matching efficiency between the scintillation tracker and Baby MIND.
-To ensure that the muons are not generated between the emulsion shifter and the scintillation tracker, but are coming from the upstream of the detectors, the tracks are required to have hits in the upstream WAGASCI detectors.
+By definition, this efficiency is a product of the detection efficiency of the scintillation tracker and the hit-track matching efficiency between the scintillation tracker and Baby MIND.
+To ensure that the muons are not generated between the emulsion shifter and the scintillation tracker, but are coming from the upstream of the detectors, the tracks are required to have hits in the upstream WAGASCI or Proton Module in Fig~\ref{fig:setup:wagasci_babymind_w_ninja_w_note}.
 To ensure the tracks penetrate the sensitive area, the tracks are required to be in the inner area ($\SI{400}{\mm} \times \SI{600}{\mm}$) at the position of the scintillation tracker shown as a red rectangle in Fig.~\ref{fig:matching:ntbmposrecon_2d}.

 Figure~\ref{fig:matching:matcheff} shows the efficiency.
-The histogram shows the expected angular distribution of the muon tracks reconstructed by Baby MIND from neutrino-water interactions in the ECCs.
+The histogram shows the expected angular distribution of the muon tracks reconstructed by Baby MIND from neutrino-water interactions in the ECCs calculated by the Monte Carlo simulation.
 In the forward region ($\theta < \ang{25}$), the efficiency is 97--98\% as shown in Fig.~\ref{fig:matching:matcheff}.
-The total efficiency for the expected muons from the neutrino interactions in the ECCs is 95\%, which achieves the target value described in Section~\ref{sssec:setup:requirement:efficiency}.
-In the large angle region, the angle of the low-momentum or large-angle muon tracks tends to be poorly reconstructed because of scattering and small number of hits.
+The averaged value of the product of the detection efficiency of the scintillation tracker and the matching efficiency between the scintillation tracker and Baby MIND for the expected muons from the neutrino interactions in the ECCs is 95\%, which achieves the target value described in Section~\ref{sssec:setup:requirement:efficiency}.
+In the large angle region, the angle of the low-momentum or large-angle muon tracks tends to be poorly reconstructed because of scattering and small number of hits in Baby MIND.
 As a result, the track matching efficiency deteriorates in that region.
 On the other hand, the detection efficiency of the scintillation tracker is expected to be nearly 100\% even for the large angle region.
 In the future analysis of the $\nu_\mu$ CC interactions, the track matching criteria will be optimized as a function of angle and momentum, and the efficiency will be improved.